 Pending NGO Legislative / Regulatory Initiatives

-1. The Ministry for Relations with Parliament and Civil Society has set forth a multi-year strategy to strengthen the role of civil society, enhance the capacities of NGOs, and strengthen their funding systems.
+1. The Ministry of Relations with Parliament and Civil Society has set forth a multi-year strategy to strengthen the role of civil society, enhance the capacities of NGOs, and strengthen their funding systems.
 Moroccan CSOs have also begun drafting proposals for amendments to existing and draft laws impacting the legal environment for CSOs, including amendments to the decree on associations and the laws and regulations impacting the financial regulation and taxation of CSOs.
 Moroccan CSOs also prepared a new draft law on volunteerism and are developing proposals for a new draft law on mechanisms of public consultations.

 2. Decree No. 2.16.773 on the Membership, Competence, and Modes of Functioning of the Petitions Committee was issued on May 25, 2017.
 The Decree implements Organizational Law No. 44.14 relating to the Conditions and Modalities of Pursuing the Right to Submit Petitions to Public Authorities.
 According to the Decree, the Petitions Committee will be headed by the Prime Minister and will be made up of a representative of the Prime Minister as well as a representative of each of the government authorities responsible for: human rights; the interior; foreign affairs; justice; the government’s general secretariat; finance; and civil society.
 The Committee will work to ensure that petitions meet the requirements set forth in Organizational Law No. 44.14 and will give its opinion and suggestions regarding accepted petitions; the Committee will also have the authority to submit petitions to the Prime Minister.
 In early 2018, almost a year after the Petitions Committee’s establishment, it organized a workshop on mechanisms and procedures for submitting petitions to the Prime Minister.
 The workshop addressed several points, including a study of the short-and medium-term roadmap to promote the exercise of the right to submit petitions.